What You’ll Love About the National Corvette Museum in Bowling Green, Kentucky

 Corvette Racing Simulator

-The Corvette Simulator is located in the entrance/lobby area – near admissions.
-We paid for our son to drive the Corvette Racing Simulator at the Admissions desk and waited in line.
+This simulator is located in the entrance/lobby area – near admissions.
+We paid for our son to drive the Racing Simulator at the Admissions desk and waited in line.
 This costs $10 per driver.
-There wasn’t an age limit – the person/child just has to be able to reach the steering wheel and pedals.
+There wasn’t an age limit – the person/child just had to be able to reach the steering wheel and pedals.
 After getting acquainted with the C6 Corvette, my son was able to “race” it around a virtual racetrack.

-You can also shop the Corvette Gift Shop online HERE.
+You can also shop the Gift Shop online HERE.

 Things to Know:

-- Many of the cars at the Corvette Museum are on loan.
+• Many of the cars at the museum are on loan.
 Because of this, no food or drink is allowed in the museum.
-It is also important to not cross barriers or touch the vehicles.
+It is also important that you don’t cross barriers or touch the vehicles.

-- You can visit the Corvette “Nursery” where you can pick out your own Corvette to buy.
+• You can visit the Corvette “Nursery” where you can pick out your own car to buy.
 Your car is delivered from the Corvette plant across the street and then detailed for you.

 Hours: